basecamp/handbook/orgchart.md

 # Who Does What?

 Figuring out who to bring a particular issue or question to shouldn’t be a guessing game.
 Most concerns fall pretty clearly within the responsibility of a specific team at Basecamp, and the head of that team should be the first point of contact.
 At the same time, every single person who works at Basecamp is approachable and friendly, more than willing to point you in the right direction.
-If you have a question, you're probably not the first, so speak up!
+If you have a question, you’re probably not the first, so speak up!

-Below you'll find a list of the major groups and teams within the company.
-They're listed in alphabetical order by group name first and then, when relevant, by team.
+Below you’ll find a list of the major groups and teams within the company.
+They’re listed in alphabetical order by group name first and then, when relevant, by team.
 Inside groups/teams, people are listed in alphabetical order by last name, and the most senior people in a group/team are shown in bold.

 ### Admin

-**Andrea LaRowe** is Basecamp's Head of People Ops.
+**Andrea LaRowe** is Basecamp’s Head of People Ops.
 Andrea works with Jason and David to make working at Basecamp an excellent experience for its employees.
 She manages the day-to-day operations of the company, human resources, benefits & payroll administration, and event planning.
-Andrea is often the best person to tap first, when you don't know who to talk to about a problem.
+Andrea is often the best person to tap first, when you don’t know who to talk to about a problem.

-Navid Afshar is Basecamp's admin assistant.
-He assists Andrea with all administrative operations, and he's primarily responsible for bookkeeping, supporting tax-related work, and coordinating the details for our meetups.
-Navid is another great person to ping if you don't know where to go with a question.
+Navid Afshar is Basecamp’s admin assistant.
+He assists Andrea with all administrative operations, and he’s primarily responsible for bookkeeping, supporting tax-related work, and coordinating the details for our meetups.
+Navid is another great person to ping if you don’t know where to go with a question.

 ### Customer Support (aka Team OMG)

 **Kristin Aardsma** is the head of the customer support team.
-She's responsible for the entire customer support team which uses [Help Scout](https://www.helpscout.net) to respond to customer tickets.
+She’s responsible for the entire customer support team which uses [Help Scout](https://www.helpscout.net) to respond to customer tickets.
 Her team consists of Jabari Allen, Ashley Bowe, Haas Cavazos, Sylvia Chong, Chase Clemons, Merissa Dawson, Shanae Dykes, Tony Giang, James Glazebrook, Elizabeth Gramm, Chris Joyce, Lexi Kent-Monning, Jim Mackenzie, Willow Moline, Jayne Ogilvie, and Joan Stewart.

 ### Executive